strasys/sensorbox_install/install_readme.txt

 ***Ende uEnv.txt*****

 4.3. set user rights !!!
-	change password of user debian:
+To change the password for a user: sudo passwd username

 4.4. enable network-manager => this enables hot plug